 (2) In ministry we must depend on wisdom and the power of God

 Sign seen in a textile mill, “When your thread becomes tangled, call the foreman.”
 A young woman was new on the job.
 Her thread became tangled and she thought, “I’ll just straighten this out myself.”
 She tried, but the situation only worsened.
 Finally she called the foreman.
 “I did the best I could,” she said.
-“No you didn’t.
+The foreman replied, “No you didn’t.
 To do the best, you should have called me.”

 Over 5,000 people were starving and Philip one of the 12 wanted to send them away so they can buy food.
 Jesus told him to feed the crowd and he totally freaked out!
 Andrew said even the combined wages of many months will not be enough to feed such a big crowd.
 Their natural minds couldn’t grasp the power of God.
 Jesus however knew what to do.
 He was just testing his disciples (John 6:5-9).

 In Christian Ministry we must totally depend on wisdom and the power of God because Ministry presents us with challenges we can’t handle on our own.
 He always has all the answers and knows the best course of action for every situation.

 (3) In ministry anointing comes upon what we already have

 A well known fact is, most of the fortune 500 companies in the world today, actually started inside a garage or a basement.
 I learned, Google whose net worth is $36.9 billion at the time of this sermon, started in the Garage of a house.